Title: A Good Day for Chardonnay

 Series: Sunshine Vicam #2

-Trigger Warnings: child kidnapping, critical injuries to minors, murder, violence.
-References to rape.
+Trigger Warnings: child kidnapping, critical injuries to minors, death of a parent; grief; murder, violence.
+References to rape

 Turns out being a sheriff is a lot harder than Sunshine Vicram expected, but she still loves it.
 Sunshine has another unresolved mystery on her hands with the return of one of her very first cases as a cop, a child kidnapping.
 Her teenage daughter, Auri, has her own case hunting an unsolved serial killer case.